open-component-model/ocm/pkg/contexts/ocm/repositories/ctf/README.md

 ### Go Bindings

-The go binding can be found [here](../../../oci/repositories/ctf/type.go)
+The Go binding can be found [here](../../../oci/repositories/ctf/type.go).